alisonporchnik/software-design-lab/templates/journal.md

 ##Week Ten
 Hours 1-2 researching potential platforms for the software project and communicating with group on Slack.
 Hopefully some SQLite lab practice Tuesday.

+##Week Eleven
+Hour 1-2: video conference with team members Rob and Antonius and further research on software platforms.

+Hour 3: Working on Flask Megatutorial with Pycharm IDE, which Rob recommended.
+I recreated the microblog files but still had trouble launching it.
+I tried again in bash, making sure to run venv, and still got this error:
+(venv) Felis-Felix:microblog me$ export FLASK_APP=microblog.py
+(venv) Felis-Felix:microblog me$ flask run
+ * Serving Flask app "microblog.py"
+ * Environment: production
+   WARNING: Do not use the development server in a production environment.
+   Use a production WSGI server instead.
+ * Debug mode: off
+Usage: flask run [OPTIONS]

+Error: Could not import "microblog".

+GAHHHHH!
+Hour 4-5 design consultation with Quinn; spent rest of time researching methods for easy sample map we can incorporate into the web app - a "what this might look like" extra.